-This may seem obvious, but it’s easy to get side tracked and start going back and forth in time.
+This may seem obvious, but it’s easy to get sidetracked and start going back and forth in time.
 Believe me, for the reader’s sake keep things in chronological order.
-You as the researcher know this information backwards and forwards, but this is probably your reader’s first exposure to it.
+You as the researcher know this information backward and forwards, but this is probably your reader’s first exposure to it.
 Be gentle with them and keep it straight forward and simple.
 Your reader will thank you.

 #6.
 You choose only high-quality images and printing.

 High-quality glossy pages, good image quality and a hardcover binding all shout to the reader “I’m worth your time, read me!”
 For example, I found a drawing of Dameron Hospital where my grandmother worked, but it was a low-quality image and didn’t translate well in the book.
 As much as I wanted to include it, I ended up leaving it out.
 I’m glad I did; it wasn’t critical to the book and there were other ways to communicate the hospital to the reader.

 Start creating fabulous, irresistible videos about your family history with Animoto.com.
 You don’t need special video-editing skills: just drag and drop your photos and videos, pick a layout and music, add a little text and voila!
 You’ve got an awesome video!
 Try this out for yourself at Animoto.com.